-- States across the nation took up Medicaid expansion under the ACA, whether a state is red or blue, if they expanded Medicaid – no elected official who wants to stay in office is going to take the chance of blowing this up – you saw that recently when governors from liberal bastions like Wisconsin, Ohio, Utah and Nevada (to name a few).
-When Governor Walker, who is a small government conservative – remember he was subject to an effort to rescind his election by the Democrats – when a guy like this is working on a plan to save Medicaid – you know the political calculus must be huge.
+- States across the nation took up Medicaid expansion under the ACA.
+Regardless of whether a state is red or blue, if they expanded Medicaid, no elected official who wants to stay in office is going to take the chance of blowing this up.
+We saw this recently with governors from liberal bastions like Wisconsin, Ohio, Utah and Nevada (to name a few).
+Governor Walker of Wisconsin, a small government conservative, was subject to an effort to rescind his election by the Democrats.
+When a guy like this is working on a plan to save Medicaid, you know the political calculus must be huge.

-- Polls show that PPACA is gaining in popularity among Americans, as the long slog through the legislative process raised awareness in the country, and as we know people hate having anything taken away, even if the solution is far from perfect.
+- Polls show that PPACA is gaining in popularity among Americans, as the long slog through the legislative process raised awareness in the country.
+As we know, people hate having anything taken away, even if the solution is far from perfect.

-- I remember reading the PPACA when it passed and as an old insurance guy, it was clear to me that whether intentionally, or not, it was not long term sustainable; the reasons are beyond the necessity of this article; but it’s fair to say that PPACA (without major overhauling) is not sustainable, in part because of flaws in the design, in part because of the political discourse and uncertainty around what comes next.
+- I remember reading the PPACA when it passed.
+As an old insurance guy, it was clear to me that whether intentional or not, it was not sustainable long-term.
+The reasons are beyond the necessity of this article, but it’s fair to say that PPACA (without major overhauling) is not sustainable.
+This is in part because of flaws in the design and in part because of the political discourse as well as uncertainty around what comes next.
 No one will want to be found near the controls when the wreckage is apparent.
-So, expect to see – wait for it – bipartisan cooperation on a plan to reach a new solution – one proposal of many, will be Medicare (Advantage) for All.
+So, expect to see – wait for it – bipartisan cooperation on a plan to reach a new solution.
+One proposal of many will be Medicare (Advantage) for All.